appfair/App/docs/index.md

 #### Are the apps native and universal?

-All apps published through the Fairground App catalog are native SwiftUI apps that are compiled for both ARM and Intel chips, resulting in a "universal" binary that makes optimal use of your Mac's hardware.
+All apps published through the Fairground App catalog are native SwiftUI apps that are compiled for both ARM and Intel processors, resulting in a "universal" binary that makes optimal use of your Mac's hardware.

-Apps acquired through the Homebrew Casks catalog, however, are not guaranteed to be either universal (they may only be compiled for Intel and run under Rosetta, or they may not be compiled at all) nor native (they may use Electron, Qt, or Java instead of the system-native frameworks).
+Apps acquired through the Homebrew Casks catalog, however, are not guaranteed to be either universal (they may only be compiled for Intel and emulated under Rosetta, or they may not be compiled at all) nor native (they may use Electron, Qt, or Java instead of the system-native frameworks).

 #### Can I purchase apps with App Fair.app?

 The App Fair.app catalog browser itself does not have any integrated commerce facilities.
 Individual apps acquired through the Homebrew Casks catalog may have their own built-in trial and purchasing systems.
 The free open-source apps published through the Fairground Apps catalog may have options for patronage and sponsorship.

-#### How are apps ranked in the catalogs?

-Apps are sorted descending by relative download count.

 #### How safe are the apps?